-The CJK Variant definition is based on the following presumes:
+The CJK Variant definition is based on the following assumptions:

-All related partied agreed to establish a UNIFIED Repertoire of COMMON and MODEN CJK Ideographs for TLD.
+All related partied agree to establish a UNIFIED Repertoire of COMMON and MODEN CJK Ideographs for TLDs.

-The CJK Variants here and their transcriptions in Chinese ( CHS and CHT), Japanese or Korean , 异体字，異體字and 異体字 are regarded as purely neutral terms, a lexical alternate only, not implying any derogatory or negative sense corresponding so-called official or normalized counterparts. （Variants-中性無貶義）
+The CJK Variants here and their transcriptions in Chinese ( CHS and CHT), Japanese or Korean , 异体字，異體字and 異体字 are regarded as purely neutral terms, a lexical alternate only, not implying any derogatory or negative sense corresponding to their official or normalized counterparts. （Variants-中性無貶義）

-A CJK variant may have 3 separate variant group, the relationship amongst them shall be determined via coordination discussion according to their usage frequency or other preferences respectively In most cases, K could refer to CHT. e.g.
+A CJK variant may have 3 separate variant groups, the relationship amongst them shall be determined via coordinated discussion according to their usage frequency or other preferences respectively.
+In most cases, K could refer to CHT. e.g.

-The mapping, blocking/allocating rules are out of this article.
+The mapping, blocking/allocating rules are outside the scope of this article.